Stereotactic Radiation Therapy

 For women with left side breast cancer, a major concern is the dose of radiation delivered to the heart which sits to the left side of the body.
 The radiation dose to the heart could increase the risk of heart disease.
 Deep Inspiration Breath Hold, or DIBH, is the most efficient way to minimise this risk however, there are other methods to reduce the radiation dose to the heart.

-Deep Inspiration Breath Hold is a radiotherapy technique that requires you to hold your breath during your CT scan (measurement scan) and each daily treatment.
+Deep Inspiration Breath Hold is a radiation therapy technique that requires you to hold your breath during your CT scan (measurement scan) and each daily treatment.
 You need to be able to hold your breath for a short period ~ 20 seconds, several times during each daily treatment.
 A small plastic box is taped to your chest and a special camera and equipment monitors your breathing.
 This equipment will only allow the treatment machine to deliver radiation whilst you are holding your breath.